Pet Health & Safety

 Every animal is microchipped prior to being adopted from HSSC.
 Make sure to consult the adoption paperwork for your pet’s microchip information and keep your contact information up-to-date.
 HSSC’s Animal Clinic offers affordable microchipping.
 See Microchip Pricing and Schedule an Appointment.

 HSSC has compiled a list of pet friendly places in Sarasota County.
 This is just a sample of some of the places that allow animals.
 View List (PDF).

 Here is a list of all dog parks in Sarasota County.

 Here is a great guide for renters looking for pet friendly housing.

 This Animal Resource Guide (PDF) lists the various animal service organizations throughout Sarasota, Manatee, and Charlotte counties.
 Pet Pages publishes a print resource directory and has an online directory with quick links to local animal resources, including emergency veterinary care.
-You can pick up a free copy of the print edition at HSSC.
 Here is a great guide for renters looking for pet friendly housing.